Saturday, September 28, 2024

 Victors letzte Fahrt is the work of a master craftsman.
 Or Zopfi might perhaps prefer the analogy of a gifted route-finder, given that he spent many years at the extreme end of the Swiss climbing scene.
 The narrative technique is polished, and the action, as in all the best novels, driven by psychological insight.
 The book should be read by anybody interested in “how it was” within alpinistic circles during that faraway era.

 After all that, may we still ask if Victor de Beauclair and Irmgard Schiess were really a pair?
-Suffice it to say that Zopfi addresses the question with the subtlety that the sources demand and allow.
+Suffice it to say that Zopfi addresses the question with all the subtlety that the sources demand and allow.
 And circling back to those twin gravestones in Zermatt, he concludes the book with a thunderclap revelation.
 As to its nature, your reviewer isn’t saying.
 You’ll have to read the book for yourself ….

 References